hydro-informatics/hydro-informatics.github.io/pages/python-basics/pypckg.md

 ### Package creation summary
-A hierachically organized package contains a `__init__.py` file with an `__all__` list to invoke relevant module scripts.
+A hierarchically organized package contains a `__init__.py` file with an `__all__` list to invoke relevant module scripts.
 The structure of a module can be more complex than the above example list (e.g., with sub-folders).
-When you write a package, remember to use [meaningful script and variable names](hypy_pystyle.html#libs), and to document it.
+When you write a package, remember to use [meaningful script and variable names](hypy_pystyle.html#libs), and to document precisely.

 {% include tip.html content="Implement a custom [logger](hypy_pyerror.html#logging) in your module with `logger = logging.getLogger(__name__)` (replace `__name__` with for example `my-module-log`)." %}